necosta/website/docs/development/repositories.md

 ## Source code

 * SOLID Principles: Modular, scalable and maintainable code
-  * S - Single-responsibility Principle
+  * S - Single-responsibility Principle - A class should have only one reason to change
-  * O - Open-closed Principle
+  * O - Open-closed Principle - Entities should be open for extension but closed for modification
-  * L - Liskov Substitution Principle
+  * L - Liskov Substitution Principle - Subtypes must be substitutable for their base types
-  * I - Interface Segregation Principle
+  * I - Interface Segregation Principle - A class should not be forced to implement interfaces it does not use
-  * D - Dependency Inversion Principle
+  * D - Dependency Inversion Principle - High-level modules should not depend on low-level modules.
+Both should depend on abstractions
 * DRY (Don't Repeat Yourself): Avoid duplication by abstracting reusable logic
 * KISS (Keep It Simple, Stupid): Write simple, easy-to-understand code
 * YAGNI (You Ain’t Gonna Need It): Avoid premature optimizations and unnecessary features
+* APO (Avoid Premature Optimisations): First, make it work.
+Then, make it right.
+Then, make it fast
+* KFS (Keep Functions Small): Each function should do one thing and do it well
+* FF (Fail Fast): Detect and handle errors as early as possible

 ## Tests